Database Concepts#

 Rule 3:

 The site and channel collections should only contain metadata relevant to the data set.
-Used documents are not a problem but waste space.
+Unused documents are not a problem but waste space.
 Missing metadata is a problem as it will always lead to dropped data.
 Assembly of a working data set requires linking documents in site and/or channel to wf_Seismogram documents and channel to wf_TimeSeries using keys site_id and chan_id respectively.

 Finally, we emphasize that if your final processing workflow requires metadata in site and/or channel you must complete preprocessing to define linking ids in wf_Seismogram and/or wf_TimeSeries.
 Any incomplete entries will be dropped in final processing.
 Conversely, if your workflow does not require any receiver related Metadata (rare), these collections do not need to be dealt with at all.
+If your data source originated as miniseed, the simplest way to guarantee the cross-references exist is to run the function mspasspy.db.normalize.normalize_mseed() on your working database.

 The source collection has much in common with site, but has two fundamental differences: (1) the origin time of each source needs to be specified, and (2) multiple estimates are frequently available for the same source.